Bandwidth-Samples/voice-bridge-php/README.md

 BANDWIDTH_ACCOUNT_ID                 // Your Bandwidth Account Id
 BANDWIDTH_USERNAME                   // Your Bandwidth API Username
 BANDWIDTH_PASSWORD                   // Your Bandwidth API Password
-BANDWIDTH_PHONE_NUMBER               // Your The Bandwidth Phone Number BANDWIDTH_VOICE_APPLICATION_ID       // Your Voice Application Id created in the dashboard BANDWIDTH_MESSAGING_APPLICATION_ID   // Your Messaging Application Id created in the dashboard BASE_URL                             // Your public base url PORT                                 // The port number you wish to run the sample on
+BANDWIDTH_VOICE_APPLICATION_ID       // Your Voice Application Id created in the dashboard BANDWIDTH_MESSAGING_APPLICATION_ID   // Your Messaging Application Id created in the dashboard BASE_URL                             // Your public base url PERSONAL_NUMBER                      // The number dialed out to when an inbound call is received on your Bandwidth number
 ```

 # Callback URLs